German EU Minister Michael Roth laments lack of progress in Brexit talks | DW | 16.10.2020

 With a weary sigh, he told the interviewer: "I don't know what to tell you anymore — you've heard it a hundred times."

-While clearly showing his frustration with the British side of negotiations, the minister also admitted to the EU's uncompromisable red line, saying he and EU colleagues wanted a deal, "but not at any price."
+Clearly showing his frustration with the British side of negotiations, the minister said he and EU colleagues wanted a deal, "but not at any price."
+He said there were red lines that the EU was not prepared to cross.

-The main issue that he stressed was the situation in EU member state Ireland where there were serious concerns about the future of the Good Friday agreement.
+The main issue that he stressed was the situation in EU member state Ireland where there were serious concerns about the border situation and the future of the Good Friday agreement.
 "We must not risk the peace in Northern Ireland," he stated.

 The Internal Market Bill, voted on by the British parliament in September, had caused unrest in the EU, especially with regards to Ireland.
 Roth expressed his clear dismay at Johnson's manner of negotiating and rejection of previous agreements.